Logano bumps Byron on next-to-last lap for Darlington win | Times Leader

 “Bummer,” Larson said.
 “But the positive is we were really fast.”

 Kyle Busch’s day ended after he couldn’t avoid running into Brad Keselowski after the Roush Fenway racer tagged the wall right in front of Busch.
-A frustrated Busch rode his No. 18 car to pit road , walking off into his trailer.
+A frustrated Busch rode his No. 18 car to pit road and left it there, walking off into his trailer.

 A tow truck had to hook up the Joe Gibbs Racing machine and move it to the garage.
 Busch had led 19 laps early in the race.